scheinerman/SimplexTableaux.jl/README.md

-> **Note**: DO NOT USE THIS YET!
-Any version numbered 0.0.x is likely to be buggy and just preliminary before the 0.1.0 release.
-I am going to change to minimization as the default.
+> **Note**: This is early days for this module.
+Anything before 0.1.0 is subject to massive changes.

 # SimplexTableaux